 People usually have a misconception that a Builder’s report can only be carried out by ‘builders’.
 Builders generally look at the carpentry and cannot offer a professional opinion on other aspects such as plumbing and electrical.
-That is why we at Southern Plumbing carry out building reports.
 We have multi-skilled team of plumbers, gas fitters, electricians, etc., working for us.
 We cover all aspects of the building for the building report.
 The inspectors who undertake the reports are qualified and experienced in the sub trades.

 Our team is licensed in various fields such as plumbing, electrical, drainage, gas fitting and more.
 We also have professionals in carpentry and building since January 1977.

 If we leave out a spot of flaky paint or a crack in a light switch do not be alarmed, you can not go into a property bargaining situation with faults worth $50.
 If the crack is in a retaining wall or the roof is compromised, as they are both considered structural damage we will list those in the report and would even recommend an engineer if it is in a large structural wall.